Fish wheels in the Fraser River: First Nations, PSF study salmon migration

 “Given the increasing evidence of climate effects across B.C., we need to study salmon behaviours in the migration corridors of the Fraser,” says Jason Hwang, PSF’s VP of Salmon.
 “Intending to assess potential migration disruptions, we hope to identify areas where it may be possible to improve migration conditions, making the journey easier for salmon and improving survival outcomes.”

-Fisheries and Oceans Canada (DFO) is also tagging and tracking salmon in the Fraser to assess sockeye migration.
+DFO is also tagging and tracking salmon in the Fraser to assess sockeye migration.
 Combined, PSF and DFO’s tagging projects provide in-depth tracking coverage for salmon in the key migration corridors in the Fraser.